Plantagenet Way

 These three routes join the Tours route and the Pilgrim's Way to Santiago de Compostela, which is signposted and described in numerous guidebooks.
 They are the "Voie des Capitales", the "Voie des Plantagenêts" and the "Voie de Compostelle".
 Grand Chemin Montois

-THE WAY OF THE PLANTAGENETS
+THE PLANTAGENET WAY

 Itinerary presented in "Des racines et des ailes from January 2021